ZmicierGT/fcore/readme.md

 ## Backtesting and Classification of Technical Analysis Signals

 Using market analysis API provided by Fcore you can easily classify nearly every event which happens on a market.
-This is an example of '200 Day SMA vs Price' strategy usage when technical analysis signals are distinguished by AI of being true/false.
+This is an example of '200 Day SMA vs Price' strategy when technical analysis signals are distinguished by AI of being true/false.
 This example also performs a backtest to compare results with and without AI usage on the similar strategy.
 Invoke **python -m quickstart.min_ma_classification** to run the example.

 ```python
 from data.fvalues import Algorithm